 Since retiring, I traced Sylvia’s family history and confirmed something that had been passed down through the ages.
 She is a distant cousin of the Scottish National Poet, Robert “Rabbie” Burns.
 Like her cousin, Sylvia writes poetry.

 Before I retired, a long-time friend (we’ve known each other since 1979) who also retired about the same time, suggested I utilize my writing skills and create a novel or two.
 I took his advice.

-During the summer of 2016, I took the first chapter of A Cartel’s Revenge, chopped it to pieces, and submitted it as “A Dangerous Occupation” to a monthly contest held by Wildsound Writing and Film Festival Review.
+During the summer of 2016, I took the first chapter of Colombian Betrayal (long before the entire manuscript was finished), chopped it to pieces, and submitted it as “A Dangerous Occupation” to a monthly contest held by Wildsound Writing and Film Festival Review.
 My winning entry for August 2016 is read by a professional actor.
 Click here to listen.

 © Copyright 2017 Randall Krzak.
 All rights reserved.